+'''

+cd $CCPROOT/examples/kube/pgbasebackup/pitr

-cd \$CCPROOT/examples/kube/pgbasebackup/pitr ./run-pitr.sh
+./run-pitr.sh

+'''

 This step will create a database container, pitr.
-This container is configured to continuously write WAL segment files to a mounted volume (/pgwal).
+This container is configured to continuously archive WAL segment files to a mounted volume (/pgwal).

-After you start the database, you will create a base backup using this command:
+After you start the database, you will create a pg_basebackup backup using this command: